Can Discussions of Politics Thrive in Your Workplace?

 The NLRA’s provisions apply to non-union employees working for private employers.
 Section 7 of the NLRA guarantees employees the right to engage in political speech concerning concerted activity for mutual aid or protection.
 The term “mutual aid or protection” is interpreted broadly to refer to the rights of employees to engage in activity aimed at supporting each other in matters related to the workplace.
 A wide range of collective employee actions can be protected by the NLRA, even if those actions are not formally organized or do not involve a union.

 When political discussion on the job turns to safety and workplace regulations, pay transparency laws, or minimum wage, employees have a right to discuss these issues with one another.
-Employees can discuss the different legislations that impact the workplace, and they may campaign for a political party if it relates to working conditions.
+Employees can discuss the different legislations that impact the workplace, and they may campaign for a political party if their actions relate to working conditions.

 Takeaway

-As the 2024 election season approaches, employers must tread carefully when navigating political discourse both in and outside the workplace.
+Employers must tread carefully when navigating the borders of political discourse both in and outside the workplace.
 While private employers may have large discretion to regulate speech, overreach can lead to legal repercussions.
 Employers are urged to be mindful of state and federal laws.
 This may require considering the location of where the speech occurred, whether what was said constitutes protected political activity, and whether the speech is related to a work or labor issue.

 Image by Freepik